For the purposes of the Data Protection Act 2018 (DPA 2018) (the “Act”);

 Everyone working for the NHS is subject to the Common Law Duty of Confidentiality.
 The information we hold about you, whether in paper or electronic form, is protected from unauthorised access.
 Under the NHS Confidentiality Code of Conduct, all our staff are required to protect your information, inform you of how your information will be used and allow you to decide if and how your information can be shared.
 All NCL CCG staff receive annual training on how to do this.
 This is monitored by the CCG and can be enforced through disciplinary procedures.

-Information provided in confidence will only be used for the purpose(s) advised with consent given by the patient, unless there are other specific circumstances covered by the current General Data Protection Regulation (GDPR) and UK legislations.
+Information provided in confidence will only be used for the purpose(s) advised with consent given by the patient, unless there are other specific circumstances covered by the current UK General Data Protection Regulation (UK GDPR) and UK legislations.